 Non-Linear CFD Approach

-This simulation method would be more expensive than the linear method, but considering the consequences of being wrong, I believe it would be justified.
+This method would be more costly than the linear approach, but given the high stakes, it would be worth it.

 Engine Test